Posts tagged "Digital Government"

 A year ago today two of the government’s biggest websites, Directgov and Business Link, were switched off and GOV.UK became the official site for information and services.
 The last 12 months have flown by.
 It’s interesting to see how much the site has changed over the year as it continues to develop.

 It’s now the home to 75 government departments and agencies who are publishing announcements, policies, publications, consultations, statistics and blogs on over 45 different topics.
+It’s publishing information and statistics on government transactions including how many people are applying for a Lasting Power of Attorney each week, the things that stop people applying for car tax online, and the digital take up of the replacing your driving licence transaction.

 Talk: Digital by Default at Civil Service Live 2013